tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 {{< youtube 3IbUXK2mydY >}}

 Note how the occlusion of the person masked in green by the person masked in orange does not cause the loss of tracking for the person masked in green.
 Even more impressive, the person masked in red is not lost by SAM2 despite being heavily occluded.

 ## Conclusion

-In this post, we demonstrated how to detect and track people crossing designated zones in a video using YOLO and SAM2.
-Next steps will be linked below when released.
+We demonstrated a way to detect and track people seen passing through a designated detection region in a video using YOLO to bootstrap SAM2.
+Next steps include:

+* Cleaning up the code, de-looping the detection (see note in the SAM2 process section)
+* Dockerizing this process
+* Exploring monocular depth estimation as a way to more accurately detect proximity:
+    * Monocular depth estimation uses trained models that can pick up lighting cues to recreate the information related to the z axis in 2D video.
+    * In a subset of cases (perhaps even the majority of cases?), this recreation of z-axis depth perception is accurate enough to provide reliable detection of proximity in all three dimensions of space.
+    * Monocular depth estimation is being studied, for example, [by Toyota] in regards to autonomous vehicle driving.
+Further, the related field of Gaussian Splat is a very [active area of research](https://github.com/MrNeRF/awesome-3D-gaussian-splatting/blob/main/README.md).